chriseldredge/Lucene.Net.Linq/README.markdown

 * Automatically converts PONOs to Documents and back
 * Add, delete and update documents in atomic transaction
+* Unit of Work pattern automatically tracks and flushes updated documents
+* Update/replace documents with [Field(Key=true)] to prevent duplicates
 * Term queries
 * Prefix queries
 * Range queries and numeric range queries